Official (basketball): Uniforms

-In American high school and college basketball, officials wear black-and-white-striped shirts with black side panels, black pants, and black shoes.
+In American high school basketball, officials wear black-and-white-striped shirts with black side panels, black pants, and black shoes.
 Some state high school associations allow officials to wear grey shirts with black pin-stripes instead of black-and-white-striped shirts.

+College basketball officials previously wore black-and-white striped shirts, but in the 2019–20 season men's and women's officials introduced new bespoke uniforms.
+Men's officials now wear shirts with black-and-white stripes on the torso and back and black raglan sleeves, while women's officials wear shirts that are predominantly grey with white pin-stripes, with black sleeves and light blue trim on the collar and between the torso and sleeves (the shade of blue used being the color of the National Collegiate Athletic Association logo).
+The new men's uniform in particular has grown in popularity on the grassroots level with several state high school associations migrating to the style since its introduction.

 NBA officials wear light grey shirts with black slacks and black shoes.
 The NBA shirt is light grey with thin white stripes, black sleeves, a black stripe on either side, a red and blue collar, the official's number in the center at the top on the back, and the NBA logo above the left breast and the Nike Swoosh on the right.
 NBA Summer League officials wear the same light grey shirt but with a black collar.
 The WNBA referee shirt is almost identical to the NBA referee shirt except that its collar is orange and the WNBA logo takes the place of the NBA logo.
+NBA and WNBA officials also wear the logo of the airline Emirates on their chests as part of a sponsorship deal which began in 2024.